The Big JAB: 1440 history

 The 1440 frequency first went on the air November 8, 1959, as WJAB.
 At first it was a daytime only station playing top 40 music, giving major competition to cross-town top 40 leader WLOB.
 WJAB quickly became the top rated top 40 station in Portland, a position it held until 1965, when a resurgent WLOB, after having obtained night power, retook the top spot.
 In 1974, WJAB launched an FM simulcast on 106.3 WJBQ-FM, to allow listeners with FM radios to hear the station around the clock.
 The WJBQ call sign was eventually added to the AM station as well.
 In 1980, WJBQ-FM relocated to 97.9 in a frequency swap with classical music station WDCS, a predecessor to WBACH.
-(106.3 is now occupied by WHXR.)

 In the intervening years, the AM station would attempt several formats, including all-news (as WMER), a simulcast of what had become WWGT-FM (as WWGT), and an affiliation with the hard rock/heavy metal Z Rock Network (as WLPZ).
-In the mid-1990s, the station settled on its current sports format; initially retaining the WLPZ call letters.
-It became WJAE in 1997 in an attempt to restore the WJAB identity to the station.
+In the mid-1990s, the station settled on a sports radio format.
+Initially retaining the WLPZ call letters, it became WJAE in 1997 in an attempt to restore the WJAB identity to the station.
 (The station could not reclaim the original call sign because it was now being used by a station in Alabama.)
 Then-owners Bob Fuller and J. J. Jeffrey had previously worked at WJAB during the 1960s.
 Jeffrey retained WJAE by way of Atlantic Coast Radio upon the sale of Fuller-Jeffrey's FM stations to Citadel Broadcasting in 1999.